 Using his or her position to secure special privileges or exemptions for himself, herself, or others.

-Directly or indirectly giving or agreeing to receive compensation, gifts, rewards, or gratuities from any source for a matter connected with or related to the services as a member of the Planning Commission, unless otherwise provided by law.
+Directly or indirectly giving or agreeing to receive compensation, gifts, rewards, or gratuities from any source for a matter connected with or related to the services of the Planning Commission, unless otherwise provided by law.

 Accepting employment or engaging in business or professional activities that he or she might reasonably expect would require or induce said member to disclose confidential information acquired by reason of membership on the Commission.